alljoyn/extras-webdocs/docs/learn/architecture.md

 ## Programming Models

 Typically, applications will be written using the AllJoyn Service Framework APIs so that the applications can be compatible with devices using the same Service Frameworks.
+Only by using AllJoyn Service Frameworks developed by AllSeen Working Groups will the application be compatiable with other applications and devices in the AllSeen ecosystem.

 If an application wishes to implement its own service, it can do so by programming directly to the AllJoyn Core APIs.
 When doing so, it is recommended to follow the Events and Actions convention to enable ad hoc interactions between other AllJoyn devices.

 The application can use both the Service Framework and Core APIs side by side.

 [Learn more about Events and Actions][events-and-actions].

 [apps-and-routers]: /files/learn/apps-and-routers.png

 [learn-core]: /learn/core
-[learn-services]: /learn/base-services

 [app-code]: #alljoyn-app-code
 [services]: #alljoyn-service-frameworks-libraries